 Wondering about Aonde?
-No, it is not the same as “Onde”.
-Visit this other lesson to learn more and speak correctly: Aonde versus Onde: Say It Right in Portuguese
+No, it is not the same as Onde.
+Visit my other Portuguese lesson to learn more and speak correctly: Aonde versus Onde: Say It Right in Portuguese

 We use Cadê to ask about the temporary location of people, animals, or objects.
-When we use it, we are often looking for something or someone.
+When we use it, we are usually looking for something or someone.

 - Cadê meus óculos? = Where are my glasses?

 - Cadê o gato? = Where is the cat?

 Did you notice that Cadê does not take a verb after it?
 When you use Onde, you need to conjugate the verb in the singular or plural according to the object of the sentence.
 With Cadê there is no mystery, as it does not take a verb.

 In informal text messages in Brazil, you may have already seen Cadê? written as kd?
 This is because the peonunciation of cadê is exactly like the pronunciation of the letters K and D in Portuguese.